freedom-manufaktur/Oktopus/Documentation/Oktopus Functions.md

 ```

 #### Description
-Stops the current workflow if the input `value` is null, empty or consists solely of whitespace characters.
+Stops the current workflow if the input `value` is null, empty, or consists only of whitespace characters.
 An optional `reason` string can be used to display a message why the workflow stopped.

 #### Arguments
 - `value`: The input object